LinaGamer15/automated_dino_runner/README.md

-You just need to run the code and open the browser with the game (only works in offline game).
+You just need to install all the libraries from requirements.txt, run the code and open a browser with the game (only works in offline game).

 If you died, you need to restart the code and reopen the browser with the game.